 Are you interested in attending a Joint Senate meeting, but are intimidated by our parliamentary style?
 No worries!
 Guests are welcome to speak in all debates, and this page is here to help guide you through the process!

-Debate programs are selected through a committee structure under executive guidance of the critic.
+Debate programs are selected through a committee structure under the executive guidance of the critic.
 Typical debate topics include foreign policy, national concerns, philosophical questions, and the occasional lighthearted topic, such as “Resolved: The national bird should be the middle finger.”

 Each night, after initial announcements, the Societies take a preliminary straw-poll vote on the resolution in question, in which all those present are welcome to participate.
 Afterwards, the debate begins with a presentation of the resolution by the Critic, followed by an hour of debate that alternates between affirmative and negative speakers.